AlmeidaFL/colorGameJS/README.md

 # colorGameJS
 ### A simple game that you need to match the RGB code with the color boxes

+  - You can play following the link: https://almeidafl.github.io/colorGameJS/

 ![Home](https://github.com/AlmeidaFL/colorGameJS/blob/main/screenshots/home.png)

 </div>